TotenDev/TDevShortener-LibNode/README.md

 ## Configuration

-Change on `TDevShortener.js` the server Domain and port (It should be at beginnig of the file):
+Change on `TDevShortener.js`file, the server Domain and port (It should be at beginnig):

     //CONFIG
     var TDShortenerDomain = "xxs.com";